antixenoinitiative/thargoid.watch/README.md

 # AXI Website

-Thargoid watch is a website design to display information from the Sentry.api Thargoid Tracking system.
+Thargoid Watch is the webserver and sebsite of the Anti-Xeno Initiative.

-This website's live version can be found at https://www.thargoid.watch/
+This website's live version can be found at https://www.antixenoinitiative.com/

 # Thargoid.Watch API